-Can organisations like the BHF and the European Society of Cardiology respond, and do you feel the internationalisation of research is important to facilitate collaboration with cross-border partnerships?
+Can organisations like the BHF and the ESC respond, and do you feel the internationalisation of research is important to facilitate collaboration with cross-border partnerships?

 I often think about this.
 Changing the system is going to be difficult, so organisations like the BHF and the ESC need to enable people to deal with the system in a way that facilitates their wider view of research.
 Brexit is likely to leave a big funding gap for the UK, and could seriously affect researchers’ ability to move around and collaborate internationally, so organisations like the BHF and the ESC can help to reduce that risk by lobbying for sustained government funding and protection of international research collaborations.

 The BHF could look at options like funding positions at the European campuses of British universities.
 We don’t want to return to a situation where we ‘only eat what grows in our own allotments’, so both practically and intellectually, we need these partnerships.

 Every structure in the ESC is international by nature, and every subject-specific working group crosses borders.
 As Vice President of the ESC I wrote its research strategy for the next five years, and this involved seeding funds in these networks to fertilize this kind of collaboration.
 We have also opened an office in Brussels, partly for lobbying, but also partly for supporting grant applications for collaborative work.